mozilla/glean/docs/user/user/pings/index.md

 _Type: [String](../../reference/metrics/counter.md),
 Lifetime: [Application](../../reference/yaml/metrics.md#application)_

-The model name of the device.
-On Android, this is [`Build.MODEL`], the user-visible name of the device.
+The manufacturer of the device the application is running on.
+Not set if the device manufacturer can't be determined (e.g. on Desktop).

 #### `device_model` _(optional)_